scm-manager/renovate-config/README.md

 # renovate-configs

-Contains all the relevant config files for renovate
+Contains all the relevant config files for renovate.

+The config.js File is the configuration used internally for Cloudogu

+The default.json is the recommended preset to run renovate for the SCM-Manager